This post is a work in progress…

-The Sony XLR-K1M will work with the FX6, how ever it will only give you analog audio.
-Good to know especially if you have one around from an earlier FS7 or alpha 7 setup.
+The Sony XLR-K1M will work with the FX6, however, it will only give you analog audio.
+Good to know especially if you have one around from an earlier FS7 or alpha 7 setups.

-If you really wan’t to go all in with location sound then Sound Devices Mixpre II offers an affordable price and some great features, including Internal LTC timecode generator, awesome ultra-low-noise Kashmir microphone preamps and several powering options.
-You can feed audio out to Your FX6 or record with the internal microphone to have something to sync with in post.
+If you really want to go all-in with location sound then Sound Devices Mixpre II offers an affordable price and some great features, including an Internal LTC timecode generator, awesome ultra-low-noise Kashmir microphone preamps, and several powering options.
+You can feed audio out to Your FX6 or record with the internal microphone to have something to sync within post.